lebauce/wazo-log-tracer/README.md

 * Capture nginx logs in `/var/log/nginx/wazo.access.log`
 * You can use `logrotate -f /etc/logrotate.d/nginx` to purge the log file
-* Use it: `./wazo-log-tracer.py wazo.access.log wazo.puml`
+* Use it: `./wazo-log-tracer.py --input wazo.access.log --output wazo.puml`
 * Generate PNG file `wazo.png`: `plantuml wazo.puml`

 ### Advanced usage

-* Use max-connections=1 in Firefox to see sequential calls
+* Use `max-connections=1` in Firefox to see sequential calls

 * Use a spreadsheet to analyse which requests are the more costly: the ones initiated from the browser which are the longest.
 Then analyse them in the call graph.